Paperspace/terraform-provider-paperspace/README.md

 Windows x64 [terraform-provider-paperspace.exe](https://s3.amazonaws.com/ps-terraform/terraform-provider-paperspace.exe)²

-¹ Build with go 1.14 and tested with terraform 0.12.26 ² Built with go 1.8.3 and tested with terraform 0.9.11
+¹ Built with go 1.14 and tested with terraform 0.12.26 ² Built with go 1.8.3 and tested with terraform 0.9.11

 ## Installation and Testing